dominicfp/DominicFP-MTEC1201-F26/README.md

-HELLO WORLD, welcome to the GitHub page of one Dominic FP.
+HELLO WORLD, welcome to the GitHub page of one Dominic FP, primarily intended for use in the MTEC 1201 class during the Fall 2026 semester.

 The existence of this GitHub page is predicated on the fact of my enrollment in a coding class required to complete my Bachelor's Degree in Entertainment Technology with a focus on the Lighting and Scenic tracks.

 I am interested to see where the semester leads, in terms of what I learn, and how I apply myself to complete the tasks necessary to complete this class.
-- testing 123